-The Securities and Exchanges Board of India (Sebi) is soon expected to take action against the statutory auditors of scam-hit Satyam Computer Services for their role in the Rs 7,000-crore accounting fraud committed by the promoters between 1999 and 2009.
+The Securities and Exchanges Board of India (Sebi) is expected to take action against the statutory auditors of scam-hit Satyam Computer Services for their role in Rs 7,000-crore accounting fraud committed by the promoters between 1999-2009.

-In January, the market regulator was directed by the Supreme Court to conclude the matter by July this year.
-It was widely speculated that Sebi may bar audit firm PriceWaterhouse and its partners from dealing with any listed entity for a specified period.
+In January the market regulator was directed by the Supreme Court to conclude the matter by July this year.
+It was widely speculated that Sebi may bar audit firm Pricewaterhouse and its tainted partners from dealing with any listed entity for a specific period.

-On April 9, 2015 a Hyderabad trial court had convicted all the 10 accused in the Satyam fraud case, including PriceWaterhouse partners S Gopalakrishnan and Srinivas Talluri with rigorous imprisonment for a period ranging from two to seven years under various sections of the Indian Penal Code.
+On April 9, 2015 the Hyderabad trial court had convicted all the 10 accused in Satyam fraud case, including PriceWaterhouse partners S Gopalakrishnan and Srinivas Talluri with rigorous imprisonment for a period ranging from 2-7 years under various sections of the Indian Penal Code.

-The company’s founder and chairman B Ramalingaraju was handed down a seven-year jail sentence while the two auditors were given a maximum jail-term of three-years, though all the convicted were given time to appeal against the judgment.
+The company's founder and chairman B Ramalingaraju was handed down a seven-year jail sentence while the two auditors were given a maximum of 3-year imprisonment, though all the convicted were given time to appeal against the judgement.

-The court had delivered a 971- page judgment following six year-long process of investigation and case trial.
+The court had delivered a 971- page judgement in culmination of six-year-long process of investigation and case trial.

-Citing its investigation findings in a supplementary chargesheet in November, 2009, CBI stated that both Gopalakrishnan and Srinivas had received a higher remuneration as percentage of revenue compared to other IT majors while the audit fee paid by the company had gone to another firm called Lovelock and Lewes and all the audit team members who assisted the two PriceWaterhouse partners were also from Lovelock and Lewes.
+Citing its investigation findings in a supplementary chargesheet in November, 2009, CBI stated that both Gopalakrishnan and Srinivas had received a higher remuneration as percentage of revenue compared to other IT majors while the audit fee paid by the company had finally reached to another firm called Lovelock and Lewes and all the audit team members who assisted the two Pricewaterhouse partners were also from Lovelock and Lewes.